top of page

 Arborsculpture is the art and technique of growing and shaping the trunks of trees while they grow.
 By grafting, bending, and pruning the trees are grown into shapes either ornamental or useful.

-A 16 meters tall tree that has 32 centimeters trunk diameter can branch out once.
+A 16-meter-tall tree with a trunk diameter of 32 centimeters can branch out once.

 (32 - 16)

-On the other hand, an 80 meters tall tree that has 160 centimeters trunk diameter can branch out up to four times.
+Whereas an 80-meter-tall tree with a massive 160-centimeter trunk diameter can branch out up to four times.

 (160 - 80 - 40 - 20 - 10)

-/ The top view animation below illustrates the steps and composition of floor webbing.
-Each triangular formation consists of anchor string, pulling on the joint connected to the grafted branches with sub-string; frame and orb fiber weave use to support stability and for walking.
+The top view animation below illustrates the step-by-step composition of floor webbing.
+Each triangular formation consists of anchor string, pulling on the joints connected to the grafted branches with sub-string; frame and orb fiber weave provide structural stability and support for walking.

-/ The side views below illustrate the connectivity between nodes.
-The red lines represent the grafted trees, while the white lines represent the tension strings.
+The side views below illustrate the connectivity between nodes.
+The red lines represent the grafted trees, while the white lines represent the tension strings connecting them.

 Tree branches and more often roots of the same species will sometimes naturally graft; this is called inosculation.
 The bark of the tree may be stripped away when the roots make physical contact with each other, exposing the vascular cambium and allowing the roots to graft together.